waynegramlich/Fab/Apex.md

   This is a wrapper class around the FreeCAD Vector class that adds an optional diameter and name for each 3D Vector point.
 For the same technical reasons, this is not a true sub-class of Vector.
-* ApexPose:
-  This is a wrapper class around the FreeCAD Matrix class that provides an openGL style transformation consisting of a rotation point, rotation axis, and rotation angle, followed by a final translation.
-It also keeps track of the inverse matrix.

 ## 2 Class ApexBox <a name="apexbox"></a>